christamr/nk-website-2017/README.md

 ## Start Dev

-open terminal and navigate to the directory
+open terminal and type: cd ~/Documents/nk-website-2017

 then type `middleman` to start the local server